-In nature, species may inhabit large spatial ranges and environmental variation may shape selection pressures.
-Obviously environmental variation is autocorrelated in space, so when modelling local adaptation to variable environments incorporating realistic spatial autocorrelation may be important.
 We incorporated spatial variation in the environment into our simulations using a discretized map of degree days below 0 (DD0) across British Columbia (BC).
 We generated the discretized DD0 map by first downloading the map of DD0 for BC from ClimateBC (http://climatebc.ca/; Wang et al. 2016; Figure 1A).
 Using Dog Mountain, BC as the reference point in the South-West corner (Latitude = 48.37, Longitude = -122.97), we extracted data in a rectangular grid with edges 3.6 degrees long in terms of both latitude and longitude, an area of approximately 266×400km2 (Figure 1A).
 We divided this map into a 14×14 grid, calculated the mean DD0 scores in each grid cell, converted them into standard normal deviates (i.e. Z-scores) and rounded up to the nearest third.
 We used the number of thirds of a Z-score as phenotypic optima in our simulations.
 We refer to this map of phenotypic optima as the BC map (Figure 1B).

 We used data from the BC map to generate two additional maps of environmental variation.
 First, we ordered the data from the BC map along one axis of the 14×14 grid and randomised optima along the non-ordered axis.
 We refer to this re-ordered map as the Gradient map (Figure 1C).
 Second, we generated a map where selection differed over only a small portion of the environmental range.
 For some species, fitness optima may differ only beyond certain environmental thresholds, leading to a non-normal distribution of phenotypic optima.
 To model such a situation, we set the phenotypic optimum of 20 demes in the top-right corner of the meta-population to +3 and set the optimum for all other populations to –1.
 We chose 20 demes as it represented approximately 10% of the total population.
 We refer to this map as the Truncated map (Figure 1D).